franco-ortega/haystack/README.md

 There is an array of posts contained in the file `src/localPlaceholderData.js`.

-Render a this data in a list that shows the "title" and "id" of each post in order, importing the data from `src/localPlaceholderData.js`.
+Render this data in a list that shows the "title" and "id" of each post in order, importing the data from `src/localPlaceholderData.js`.

 Display the text in a column (id should be below title visually).